fdac/Project2/README.md

 ```
 client = pymongo.MongoClient (host="localhost")
 ```

+If you want to run ipython on the da vms, don't forget to forward the port 8888 to the right vm!

 ## A direct way to extract commits
 You can modify the following scripts to extract commits a bit faster than via